6 Best Amsterdam Tours

 Canals of Amsterdam

 The guide will explain in English the highlights of the city and its history, from its beginnings as a muddy village on the Amstel River to becoming the most important commercial city in Europe.
-He will review its tragic passage through the Nazi occupation during World War II through its old Jewish Quarter and its controversial history around prostitution in the Red Light District and the decriminalization of drugs in its Coffee Shops.
+You will review its tragic passage through the Nazi occupation during World War II through its old Jewish Quarter and its controversial history surrounding prostitution in the Red Light District and the decriminalization of drugs in its Coffee Shops.

 Itinerary